paulzfm/Sudoku-BMC/README.md

 	python3 sudoku_01.py <input_file>

-Notice that the input file show be in format like:
+Notice that the input file should be in format like:

 ```
 5 3 0 0 7 0 0 0 0